top of page

 ABOUT

-I’m Fran (Marcellin, Née Cook), a British illustrator living in France and mummy to four kids (ages 4-13).
-I was born in South Africa, grew up in Kent, in the UK, moved to London - loved it - then after ten years swapped city life for the French countryside.
+I’m Fran (Marcellin, Née Cook), a British artist and illustrator living in France and mum to four kids (ages 4-13).
+I grew up in Kent, in the UK, moved to London - loved it - then after ten years swapped city life for the French countryside.

 Frances Marcellin and her family eating at a restaurant on holiday in Lake Como

 After years working as a freelance journalist (in positions from reporter to news editor) for titles such as New Scientist, The Telegraph and The Standard, I found myself drawn back into sketching.
-What began as a quiet creative outlet is transforming into an illustration career.
+What began as a quiet creative outlet is gradually transforming into an art and illustration career.

 Having worked in film and journalism for many years, I was lucky to be involved in incredible projects, including a documentary I development produced about a gulag survivor during the Holocaust, which was nominated for a BIFA award and won the Lancia Award, at Italy's Biografilm Festival.
 I was also shortlisted as a Travel Feature of the Year finalist at the Travel Media Awards in 2019.

-Over the years, I’ve also been fortunate to join several professional organisations that continue to inspire and connect me: BAFTA, the British Association of Journalists, the Association of Illustrators and the British Guild of Health Writers.
+Over the years, I’ve also been fortunate to join several professional organisations that continue to inspire and connect me, including BAFTA, the British Association of Journalists and the Association of Illustrators.

 I drew all the time as a child - somehow I'd figured out then that art was my way of understanding the world.
 My dad even made me a table with wheels so that I could have my desk and pens in every room (I was an only child so I guess I must've been following them around drawing while they were doing their stuff in our house).